-At the forthcoming AGM of the Company, Mr. Zhang Wei and Mr Jeffrey Ong Shen Chieh will be retiring pursuant to Regulation 99 of the Company's Constitution, and Ms. Jiang Nan will be retiring pursuant to Regulation 103 of the Company's Constitution (the aforesaid Directors are referred herein as, the "Retiring Directors").
+At the forthcoming AGM of the Company, Mr. See Yen Tarn and Mr. Wong Chee Meng Lawrence (collectively, the "Retiring Directors") will be retiring pursuant to Regulation 99 of the Company's Constitution.
 The NC has recommended and the Board has agreed that the Retiring Directors be nominated for re-election at the forthcoming AGM.
-In making the recommendations, the NC takes into consideration, amongst others, the Retiring Directors'

-attendance record at meetings of the Board and Board Committees, preparedness, participation and candour at such meetings as well as quality of input and contributions.
+In making the recommendations, the NC takes into consideration, amongst others, the Retiring Directors' attendance record at meetings of the Board and Board Committees, preparedness, participation and candour at such meetings as well as quality of input and contributions.